Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Introduction

-In general, today, the computations where SCR at futures dates are needed are based on rough estimations from the initial SCR which can ignore the evolution of the risk profile of the insurer and may lead to bad decisions impacting the business.
-Thus, the goal of the present work is to develop numerical methods for the calculation of the SCR required in the future.
+Today, the computation of future SCR values are in practice often made with rough extrapolations from the initial SCR, which may ignore the evolution of the risk profile of the insurer and then lead to bad decisions impacting the business.
+Thus, the goal of the present work is to develop numerical methods for the calculation of the SCR required at some future date~$t$.
 We focus here on the calculation of SCR with the standard formula, which is fully described by the documents of the European Insurance and Occupational Pensions Authority (EIOPA)~\cite{EIOPA,EIOPA2}.
 Basically, this standard formula consists in applying different shocks on the different market sectors: the impact on the portfolio of each shock is evaluated in a risk-neutral world, and the SCR is then evaluated by using an aggregation formula from these impacts.
+Let us explain more precisely how it works.
+We consider an insurance company that handles a Savings portfolio up to time~$T>0$ and models the financial market by a vector valued stochastic process $(\xi_t)_{t\ge 0}$ for its risk-neutral valuation.
+Let us assume for sake of simplicity that this is a diffusion model:

+where $W$ is a Brownian motion.
+We assume that the sum of the discounted future profits and losses between times $t\in(0,T)$ and $T$ is given by a function $F_{t,T}(\xi_s,s\in[0,T])$.
+Note that this function may depend on $(\xi_s,s\in[0,t])$ since the portfolio management may be path-dependent.
+Let us suppose first that the company calculates~$SCR_0$ (the SCR at the initial time~0) with the standard formula.
+It has to implement $P$ different shocks that correspond to the different source of risks.
+These shocks happen just after the initial portfolio allocation, which requires a recalibration of the model by the company.
+Thus, each shock $i\in\{1,\dots,P\}$ corresponds to a stress on the model parameters, and the market path corresponding to the shock~$i$ is described by:

+For example, the shock on equity is simply a drop of the initial value ($\check{\xi}^i_0 \not = \xi_0$) while the shocks on the interest rates require also a recalibration of the model to the shocked yield curve (and thus $b^i$ and $\sigma^i$ may then be different from $b$ and $\sigma$).
+The P\&L contribution of each shock is given by The SCR on market risk is finally obtained by using a so-called aggregation formula $SCR_0=h(\zeta^1_0,\dots,\zeta^P_0)$, where $h$ is a function prescribed by the EIOPA.
+Now, we apply the same methodology at time~$t$ to calculate the required capital $SCR_t$.
+The market path corresponding to the shock~$i$ at time~$t$ is given by: